hevnsnt/norecognition/README.md

     * **Crossover:** It splices two successful parent recipes together to create a new child.
     > This allows the fuzzer to "evolve" increasingly complex and effective patterns over time.

-* **Landmark-Aware "Surgical" Attacks:** The pattern library goes far beyond simple noise.
+* **Landmark-Aware "Surgical" Attacks:** The pattern library (now **61 unique patterns** as of v0.9.8) goes far beyond simple noise.
 It includes "surgical" attacks that target specific parts of the AI's "brain" by first finding the baseline facial landmarks:
     * `adversarial_patch:` Places a small, high-contrast "sticker" on a key feature like the nose, cheek, or forehead.
     * `landmark_noise:` Applies noise/blur only to the detected eyes, nose, and mouth.
     * `dazzle_camouflage` / `hyperface_like:` Use landmark locations to draw disruptive lines through key features.
     * `swapped_landmarks:` Pastes the mouth over the eye, etc.
     * `saliency_eye_attack:` Stamps dozens of eyes to confuse the model's bounding-box and non-maximum suppression (NMS) logic.
-    > For a full list of patterns used, please see [`pattern_generators.md`](./pattern_generators.md)
+    > For a full list of all 61 patterns, please see [`pattern_generators.md`](./pattern_generators.md)

 * **Built for Scale and Research-Grade Reporting:**
     * **Massively Parallel:** Uses Python's `multiprocessing` (with a robust spawn context) to run tests across all available CPU cores, managing the per-worker GPU/model resources.